axtstar/asta4e/README.md

 - set bind data to Excel

-  The function also needs 2 input Excel, first is Excel as same as the above, second is layout template Excel which copy to output data, asta4e does not manupilate excel layout.
+  The function also needs 2 input Excel, first is Excel as same as the above, second is layout template Excel which copy to output data, asta4e does not manipulate excel layout.

 ```scala
 import com.axtstar.asta4e.converter.E._